-I’m a lecturer in the School of BioSciences at the University of Melbourne.
+I’m an Associate Professor in the Animal and Plant Science Research Group (School of Applied Sciences) at Edinburgh Napier University.
 I mostly study the evolution and genetics of sex, sociality and communication.
 I combine empirical work on insects such as Drosophila and social Hymenoptera (bees/ants/wasps) with theoretical models, ‘omics, meta-analysis, and text mining.
-I am a handling editor for Behavioral Ecology, and the Reviews Editor for Journal of Evolutionary Biology.
+I am also the Commissioning Editor for Journal of Evolutionary Biology.
 I’m a big fan of open and reproducible science, and so I often write detailed reports like this to help share my methods.

 University of Melbourne

 DECRA fellow and postdoc, 2011-2016

 BSc and PhD, 2000-2007

 Research on the identity, mode of action, and evolution of social insect queen pheromones

 Research about science itself: research practice, bias, reproducibility, and culture.
 Mostly text mining.

 Population genetic consequences of sexual selection, honest signalling, sperm biology, etc.

 The causes, consequences, and genetic basis of the maladaptation that arises when males and females share a genome.

 Using text mining to help redress gender inequality in the STEM workforce.